Earth Talk

 • 140+ activities and delivery resources — including diagrams, posters, postcards, card sets, question sets, information sheets, workshop plans, mini-essays and slide decks.

-• A programme of interviews forming the Earth Talk Community podcast.
+• A coming programme of interviews with Earth Talk practitioners

 • Additional welcome events, gifts, gatherings and enquiries organised by the community.